 "I am a surgeon and now working as a consultant in the UK.
-Within Australia there is a snootiness and derision when comparing the UK Fellowship examination to the Australian ellowship of the Royal Australasian College of Surgeons.
+Within Australia there is a snootiness and derision when comparing the UK Fellowship examination to the Australian FRACS.
 The college have no interest in IMGs receiving specialist accreditation in Australia.
 Behind the guise of ensuring patient safety, they hide the fact that so many practitioners are motivated by lucrative private practice and financial remuneration.
 By limiting IMGs and placing considerable barriers to independent practice for those perfectly well trained, far few would wish to endure the cost, time and aggravation."